usnistgov/oscal-content/src/nist.gov/SP800-53/rev4/xml/conversion-notes.md

 As a consequence of the second constraint, ids serve as robust targets for linking when other information is not determinative, especially when used in combination with unique identifiers at the document level.

-Additionally, in the OSCAL version of SP800-53 rev 4, the following ID conventions are followed:
+Additionally, in the OSCAL version of SP800-53 revs 4 and 5, the following ID conventions are followed:

 1. IDs of controls are derived from the name (label) of the Control.
 So control "AC-1" has id `ac-1` and "PM-15" has `pm-15`.
 1. IDs of control enhancements (child controls) are produced similarly, with the parenthetical expression cast to "dot notation".
 So control enhancement SI-14(1) has id `si-14.1`, etc.